What Is a Ionizer Air Purifier?

 • Select models labeled zero ozone.

-• Select models certified by California Air Resources Board (CARB) This certification ensures that these products comply with California's strict air quality regulations to reduce pollution and protect public health.
+• Look for models certified by California Air Resources Board (CARB) This certification ensures that these products comply with California's strict air quality regulations to reduce pollution and protect public health.

 • Ensure good ventilation when the device is on.